USG Collaborative with Georgia FinTech Academy

-Clayton State University is a proud partner of Georgia FinTech Academy, an online talent development platform developed through collaboration with the University System of Georgia and Georgia's FinTech industry leaders.
+Clayton State University is proud to be a member of the FinTech Collaborative--a partnership between 26 institutions in the University System of Georgia and the Georgia FinTech Academy.
+Georgia FinTech Academy is an online talent development platform developed through collaboration with the University System of Georgia and Georgia's FinTech industry leaders.
 Courses and programs developed through the FinTech Academy allow learners to access the specialized educational experiences necessary to enter the FinTech sector regardless of geographic location.

 What is FinTech?

 FinTech is the technology that makes electronic banking possible including everything from gift cards, debit cards, credit cards, ATMS, and the phone apps you use to electronically transfer money to your friends or pay bills.
 FinTech allows you to invest, insure, and bank from your mobile device without ever having to set foot in a building.
 Courses in financial technology prepare you for a high demand career in areas such as information technology, cybersecurity, data science, and business.

 Did you know that Georgia is home to the largest concentration of financial technology companies in the country?
 Georgia companies process more than 70% of all credit and debit card transactions in the United States.
 Georgia has truly earned the name "Transaction Alley!"